 Every gathering is a risk to the safety of my daughters.
 As I eye those delicious home-baked cookies and appetizers, my mind goes to: Are any free of my toddler's allergens?
 Did a family member just eat that cheese dip and plant a smooch on the baby with a severe dairy allergy?

 It is estimated that 4-6% of U.S. children have a food allergy—that equates to 1 in 13 children.
 The CDC defines a food allergy as a specific and reproducible immune response to a certain food.
 While the allergy varies among each child, reactions can be mild hives to severe and life-threatening, such as anaphylaxis.

-Here are a few tips that can be used to ensure your allergic child is safe during holiday gatherings, while still having fun:
+Here are a few tips to ensure your allergic child is safe during holiday gatherings—while still having fun:

 1. Plan ahead and communicate with everyone.

 Speak to family and friends prior to the event about what your child might need.
 Educate them on your child's specific allergen and sources of food that will likely contain the allergen.

 Inquire if it is possible to remove the allergen from the menu altogether.
 If that is not possible, discuss ways to keep it away from your child during the get-together.
 Possibly designate a "safe" section in the kitchen or place the food on a higher surface, where little fingers can't reach.

 I have found this to be essential in keeping my daughters safe.
 We are always toting coolers with safe food since you never know when the kids will be hungry.
 This eliminates the risk of eating something with an allergen, as well as cross-contact, which is when an allergen comes in contact with a food or item that wasn't intended to have it.

 It is so important to maintain supervision of any child with food allergies to ensure they don't consume or come in contact with any allergen, especially if they're younger and don't fully understand the risk.